 The Vending Permit Application Form requires you to provide information about your business.
 Complete the form on your computer and save it for an email submission or print it off and fill it in manually.

 Check City Regulations

-Prior to completing the application, it is suggested vendors use the Construction On Your Street and Road Projects web pages to assist them in choosing locations that will be free from construction conflicts.
+Before completing the application, it is suggested vendors use the Road Projects web pages to help them in choosing locations that will be free from construction conflicts.

 Vendors should also consult the Street Vending Location Guidelines for the specifications on setting up operations on street and sidewalk rights-of-way.